What Causes High Blood Pressure

 Type 2 — Secondary High Blood Pressure

 This type has a specific medical root.
 It accounts for fewer cases, but the readings tend to be harder to control.
 Identify the root cause, treat it well, and blood pressure often drops sharply.
-A thorough assessment at our blood test centre is the first step toward finding it.
+A thorough assessment at our blood test centre is the first step toward finding it, often combined with a full body check to review overall health markers.

 Seven Risk Factors Behind Primary High Blood Pressure